zyad19975/Pass-Keeper/README.md

 Advanced Encryption/Decryption Standard (AES)  is an approved cryptographic algorithm that can be used to protect electronic data.
 The AES can be programmed in software or built with pure hardware.
 However, Field Programmable Gate Arrays (FPGAs) offer a quicker and more customizable solution

 ### Linux
-we used linux as the base of most operations, as we need USB/IP protocol we used the internal drivers for this protocol to remove the headache of implementing it using ip core or rtl. and it also used to interface with the custome hardware module to send input data and to retrive the outputs then use openssl to page encrypt the request and send it directly

-### Chroumium
+The FPGA comes with a Linux operating system, which uses the software wrapper explained inside `Embedded Linux/Software_Wrapper/README.md` for its operations.

+### Custom Browser (based on Chroumium)
-a custom web browser based on chroumium was created to remove the ssl page encryption from the web browser and insted send the data to the fpga and an web application was made to replace the old hardware manger implemented on the chroumium.
+A custom web browser based on Chroumium is used to communicate with the FPGA and send passwordless HTTP requests.
+The FPGA later returns the HTTP response from the web server after providing the username/password, which the browser processes and displays to the user, therefore allowing users to login without having to type the username/password combinations and keeping such information stored on the FPGA.

+Moreover, the custom browser comes with a custom GUI which is used to manage stored users (i.e use for logging in or change password) or add new users.

 ### ASIC

-the design run and the netlist out put of the compiled design by ICC to generate the ASIC netlist
+The design run and the netlist output of the compiled design by ICC to generate the ASIC netlist.

-you can check full documentation [here](https://docs.google.com/document/d/1N3bH1BNMT8D9PLzdRzl_fX-cvAPWpY2PHtI4gaxJHfg/edit?usp=sharing)
+You can check the full documentation [here](https://docs.google.com/document/d/1N3bH1BNMT8D9PLzdRzl_fX-cvAPWpY2PHtI4gaxJHfg/edit?usp=sharing)